research into the impact of technological transformations on the Digital Generation

 digital generation blog

-A platform for opinion pieces from the various DigiGen partners.
-The topics range from family life and leisure time to educational institutions and civic participation.
+The various DigiGen partners write regularly about topics ranging from family life and leisure time to educational institutions and civic participation.

 A collection of resources produced by the DigiGen team, including working papers, policy recommendations, and toolkits.